-Thao Thepkasattri-Thao Sri Suntorn Festival or Thao Thep Festival is one of the island’s major festivals and covers many cultural and sporting activities.
-The festival features bicycle racing, a takraw (volleyball played with the feet) tournament, a tug o’ war, a mini-marathon as well as an ‘uppasombot moo’ (Buddhist ordination) ceremony.
+Thao Thepkasattri-Thao Sri Suntorn Festival or Thao Thep Festival is one of Phuket island’s major festivals and covers many cultural and sporting activities.
+The festival features bicycle racing, a takraw (volleyball played with the feet) tournament, a tug of war, a mini-marathon as well as an uppasombot moo (Buddhist ordination) ceremony.

-The festival lasts for about two weeks and takes place in March to commemorate victory over the Burmese army led by Phuket’s ‘two heroines’.
-The event takes place in various locations in Thalang area, north of Phuket including Heroines’ Monument and Wat Pranangsang.
+The festival lasts for about 2 weeks and often takes place in March to commemorate the victory over the Burmese army led by Phuket’s ‘2 heroines’.
+The event takes place in various locations in the Thalang area, north of Phuket, including Heroines’ Monument and Wat Pranangsang.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Sea Kayaking at Ang Thong Marine Park

 - Canoeing Excursion in Phang Nga Bay with Thai Buffet Lunch